dbca-wa/wastd/docs/index.rst

 * Turtle strandings in WA, as reported to the Department of Biodiversity, Conservation and Attractions, WA.
-* Dugong and sea snake strandings in WA.
 * Turtle nesting census, which counts nests and tracks on mornings after nesting nights (can involve nests, tracks, predation, nest tags, temperature loggers, egg excavations, hatchling measurements, hatchling emergence track measurements, light pollution observations).
 * Temperature logger asset management.
 * Turtle tagging observations.

-WAStD is built scalable enough to accommodate other, related, data:

-* Cetacean (whales and dolphins) and pinniped (seals and sea lions) strandings.
-  While an integration is technically possible, the current point of truth for these strandings is a different in-house database at DBCA with its own response protocols.

 WAStD offers as main functionalities: